In this post, I’m going to show you how to get out of debt fast, even on a low income.

-Getting out of debt on a low income, or when you’re living paycheck to paycheck can feel like an impossible task.
-But with a well-planned approach, you can get out of debt fast.
-And just so we’re clear, I’m not some guy blogging about the theory of getting out of debt while I’m, hypocritically, buried in debt myself.
-In fact, my wife and I paid off $34,101 in just under 6 months using the exact process laid out in this article.
-And now we live a completely debt-free lifestyle.
+And just so we’re clear, I’m not some guy blogging about the theory of getting out of debt, having never actually done it myself.
+In fact, my wife and I paid off $34,101 (our total combined debt) in the first 6 months of our marriage using the exact process in this post.
+And now, we live a completely debt-free lifestyle.

 I’m not telling you this to brag.
-(Honestly, I am embarrassed by the amount of stupid debt we were in.)
-On the contrary, I’m telling you this to prove that it is possible to get out of debt when you’re buried in bills, and financially overwhelmed.
+On the contrary, I’m telling you this to prove that it is possible to get out of debt, even if you’re buried in bills, earning a less-than-stellar income, and financially overwhelmed.

-So, if you are tired of paying for your past, and willing to do what it takes to get out of debt fast, you have come to the right place.
+So, if you are tired of paying for your past, and ready to do what it takes to get out of debt fast, you have come to the right place.

 Take A Breath